samweeks92/gemini-powered-data-mapping/infrastructure/README.md

 ## Infrastructure

+### Background

-This directory provides for the deployment of the infrastructure for the gemini powered data mapping project
+This directory provides for the deployment of the infrastructure for the market data chat demo Project

 The deployment of the infrastructure is managed by Terraform and it uses a single Project.